Edward Olivares Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.6 K/9, the third-worst in the league.
+- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.

-- Rockies pitchers combine to surrender 75 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- The Rockies give up the fifth-most home runs in baseball (77 total, 1.3 per game).

-- The Rockies will send Anderson (0-0) to the mound for his fourth start of the season.
-He is 0-0 with a 1.31 ERA and 10 strikeouts in 20 2/3 innings pitched.
+- Gomber makes the start for the Rockies, his 12th of the season.
+He is 4-4 with a 7.00 ERA and 34 strikeouts in 54 2/3 innings pitched.

-- In his last time out on Sunday against the New York Mets, the right-hander threw five innings, allowing one earned run while surrendering four hits.
+- In his last appearance on Sunday against the New York Mets, the left-hander went four innings, allowing six earned runs while surrendering eight hits.

-- In five games this season, the 35-year-old has an ERA of 1.31, with 4.4 strikeouts per nine innings.
-Opponents are hitting .208 against him.
+- The 29-year-old has amassed an ERA of 7.00, with 5.7 strikeouts per nine innings, in 11 games this season.
+Opponents are hitting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.